rajcha08/ArabianHorse/README.md

-it is because i feel you so deeply. that the fear is so much. i cannot think of anything but you
+it is because i feel you so deeply. that the fear is so much. i cannot think of anything but you i really hope you will  not change your feelings about me.